jeremybytes/async-workshop-nov2020/Labs/Lab01/Lab01-Instructions.md

 This solution is a console application that processes data from a text file.
 The "DataLoader" class creates a list of strings from the contents of the file ("data.txt").
 These strings are passed to the "DataParser" class.
 The DataParser is responsible for parsing the strings into Person objects (which are then displayed to the console).
 Errors are logged to a file using the "FileLogger" class.

 Run the application by pressing F5 (in either Visual Studio Code or Visual Studio 2019).
-This will build the application and give us some output that we can ignore from now.
+This will build the application and give us some output that we can ignore for now.

 In File Explorer, open the output folder: *[working_directory]/DataProcessor/bin/Debug/netcore3.1/*.
 Open the "data.txt" file.
 This contains a number of comma-separated value (CSV) records along with some invalid records.
 Run the application by double-clicking "DataProcessor.exe".
 The output will be as follows: